FurrowSam/California-Housing-Models/README.md

 # California-Housing-Models
-Determining the most model to predict housing prices in California.
+Determining the best model to predict housing prices in California.